 The South Luangwa National Park (SLNP) covers over 9,000 square km’s and is surrounded by Game Management Areas (GMA’s) where the local rural people live and where the wildlife is protected under the laws of the Republic of Zambia.

-Malama Umoyo Cottages is situated within the Lower Lupande Area in the Malama Chiefdom, on one sight along a beautiful bend in the Luangwa River facing the National Park, on the other sight at a breathtaking lowland flood plain and the Chindeni Hills in the background.
-Within 20 minutes you reach Lusangazi gate to enter the park.
+Malama Umoyo Cottages is situated within the Lower Lupande Area in the Malama Chiefdom, set on a beautiful bend in the Luangwa River facing the National Park, and overlooking a breathtaking lowland flood plain with the Chindeni Hills in the background.
+The Malama kingdom also has its own hot springs.

 GPS Coordinates of our cottages: S 13˚ 22’ 37.7” E 31˚ 37’ 05.6”

-Malama Umoyo is about 45km from Mfuwe and 135km from Petauke.
-From both sides you can reach Malama Umoyo.
-The area is still unspoiled, wild, remote, rural and without tourists.
-Here you will find a true wildlife experience, with Malama Umoyo as your home stay cottage in the bush for a true wildlife experience.
+Malama Umoyo is about 45km (2 hour drive) from Mfuwe and 135km ( 5 hour drive) from Petauke.
+The area is still unspoiled, wild, remote, rural and with few tourists.
+Malama Umoyo provides you a home stay cottage in the bush for a true wildlife experience.
 The SLNP is nearby but also in Malama you will see lots of wild animals, wandering between the River and the Chindeni Hills.
-Malama even has its own hot water springs attracting their own flora and fauna.

 Driving from either Petauke or Mfuwe to Malama is a once in a lifetime experience.

 View from your cottage down on the rocks.
 Also elephants know how to get to Malama Umoyo.